-Emirati Culture: A Brief History
+Emirati Culture: A Brief History Of The UAE culture and heritage

 In the past, Emirati traditions varied between two main groups: desert-dwelling nomads called Bedouins and seafaring pearl divers and fishermen.
 Most locals we meet today trace their origins to these groups.